jooh6969/orbital-phisherman/README.md

 # Phishermen

-A machine learning-powered phishing detection platform that analyzes URLs and warns users of suspicious websites in real-time.
+A comprehensive phishing detection platform that combines machine learning, LLM analysis, and community-driven insights to protect users from phishing attempts through both web interface and browser extension.

 ---

-## 🚀 Proposed Level of Achievement
+## 🚀 Level of Achievement

 **Apollo 11**

-We aim for the Apollo 11 level as our project integrates multiple systems: a React frontend, Flask backend, and an ML model with additional API integrations (WHOIS, SERPAPI, and Gemini).
-We have made significant progress on our prototype and plan to expand it further based on feedback and testing.
+Our project successfully integrates multiple complex systems:

+- React frontend with advanced user authentication and real-time analysis
+- Flask backend for ML model serving and LLM integration
+- Chrome extension for real-time webpage monitoring
+- Supabase for secure user management and data storage
+- Community-driven phishing report system

 ---